brandnpatterson/hello-webpack/README.md

 # Hello Webpack

-Development environment that preprocesses styles, bundles scripts, watches for file changes, and uses live reload all with Webpack and Webpack Dev Server
+Development environment that preprocesses styles, bundles scripts, and watches files to live reload all with Webpack and Webpack Dev Server

 ### Getting Started